ABD: Default Exception Abduction in Finite First Order Worlds: Evaluation and Experiments

 \subsection{Main Results}

-Table~\ref{tab:abd_main_train} summarizes training performance across models along two axes: (i) \emph{validity} (does the repaired theory have any model?), and (ii) \emph{parsimony} (how close is the exception count to a solver lower bound?).
-The table reports both Gap (vs.\ the relaxed free-$\Ab$ lower bound; see Section~\ref{sec:abd-full}) and GapG (vs.\ planted gold rule).
+Table~\ref{tab:abd_main_train} summarizes prompt-set performance across models along three axes: (i) \emph{validity} (does the repaired theory have any model?), (ii) \emph{syntactic compactness} (how large are the prompt-valid formulas?), and (iii) \emph{cost parsimony} (how close is the exception count to a solver lower bound?).
+The table reports repaired prompt validity (PV\%), strict non-repaired prompt validity (PSV\%), AST, Gap (vs.\ the relaxed free-$\Ab$ lower bound; see Section~\ref{sec:abd-full}), and GRef (vs.\ the planted generator reference).
 Two patterns stand out.

-Several frontier models achieve high training validity (above 90\%, with the best reaching nearly 99\%), while the older baseline GPT-4o remains far behind.
-This indicates that ABD is not a ``syntax-only'' benchmark: producing a well-formed formula is easy, but producing a \emph{globally valid} repair policy across multiple worlds is not.
+Frontier models already separate into distinct performance profiles.
+Opus-4.6, Gemini-3.1, DSR, and Grok4.1f combine high prompt validity with relatively compact valid formulas, while GPT-5.4 pushes Gap and GRef much lower only by accepting substantially lower validity and much larger formulas.
+This contrast matters because formula size is not merely cosmetic: the largest-AST systems generalize substantially worse to holdout worlds, suggesting that some models reduce prompt cost through brittle case-splitting rather than portable repair rules.
+Bootstrap uncertainty does not materially change these conclusions.
+GPT-5.4 remains a clear low-gap/low-validity outlier under 95\% instance-level bootstrap intervals, and Opus-4.6 remains the lowest-gap model within the $>90\%$-validity cluster; by contrast, fine-grained ranking among DSR, Grok4.1f, Opus-4.6, and Gemini-3.1 on holdout validity or survivor-conditioned $\Delta$Gap should be treated as near-tied.